New Zealand American Football Federation: History

-Another very strong and physical side, populated in the main [as the name suggests] by Pacific Islanders.
-They were a powerhouse for a number of years but tended to lack discipline on the field and that resulted in their demise.
+Populated in the main (as the name suggests) by Pacific Islanders, they were a powerhouse for a number of years but tended to lack discipline on the field and that resulted in their demise.
 Despite trying to get back up and running a few times, they failed to do so.
 Navy blue jerseys and pants with gold numbers, navy helmets with a big gold roman letter I on the side.